Kalaam-Programming-Language/Kalaam/README.md

 - [] IDesigning an E2E package
 - [] Separate repo for npm package and frontend
 - [] Standalone Documentation
-- [] guidelines on further contrubutions
+- [] guidelines on further contributions